Uptown Funk

-The song is a funk-pop, soul, boogie, disco-pop and Minneapolis sound track.
+The song is a funk-pop, soul, boogie, disco-pop, and Minneapolis sound track.
 It has a spirit akin to the 1980s-era funk music.
 Its lyrics address fashion, self-love and "traditional masculine bravado", performed in a sing-rapping style filled with metaphors, arrogance, charisma, and fun.
 Upon its release, the single received generally positive reviews from critics, who praised the instrumental, style and influences of the track.
-Others criticised it for not being innovative as it tried to emulate 1980s funk music.
+Others criticized it for not being innovative as it tried to emulate 1980s funk music.